-Reap what we sow is a principle in recruiting and is most often a tail of sorrow.
+Reap what we sow in recruiting is a principle and is most often a tail of sorrow.
 Many companies look down on recruiting meaning they think accounting is a specialty and auditors are necessary, but recruiting can use HR people in case of need.
 No specialty needed.

 If you think you can do this without professional help, then you get what you paid for.
 If you read good recruiting blogs, that can help, but you paid nothing and likely will suffer with a bad hire or an overall weak culture.
 This includes unwanted turnover, politics, low productivity. and unpleasant surprises which you blame on China.